vaaleerkiin/remotecamerapc/README.md

 node server.js
 ```
-On the same computer, you need to enable the Web Sockets server and remove authorization
+On the same computer, you need to enable the Web Sockets server and remove authorization.

-All computers and servers must be on the same local network.
+**All computers and servers must be on the same local network!!!**

 ### Currently available: